 Pharmacokinetics of depolarizing agents

 Injection of succinylcholine i.v. results in redistribution of the drug and hydrolysis by pseudocholinesterase in the liver and plasmas, resulting in short duration of action.
 Continuous infusion will produce longer duration of action.

 Adverse effects of depolarizing agents

-On interaction with inhaled anaesthetics, succinylcholine causes malignant hyperthermia.
-Contraction of jaw muscles is the first sign noticed in this condition.
+On interaction with inhaled anaesthetics, succinylcholine may cause malignant hyperthermia.
+Increased end-tidal CO2 is the first sign noticed in this condition.
 Immediate cessation of anesthesia and reversal of paralysis associated with cooling and large doses of Dantrolene may save the patient’s life.